giladfrid009/SimpleSIMD/README.md

 This approach could be combined with standard multithreading for massive performence boosts in numeric computations.

 ## Goals And Purpose
+* Single API to unify SIMD for supported types
 * Gain performence boost for mathematical computations using a simple API
 * Simplifies SIMD usage, and to make it easy to integrate it into an already existing solutions
 * Helps generalize several methemathical functions for supported types